How to Flatten PDFs Before Printing in C#

 };

-// Print a filled-out insurance claim form
+// Print the insurance claim form

 Printer.Print("insurance-claim.pdf", settings);